[Page last revised 17 June 2021]

 The main impact of the Regulations and Guidance on WWSC activities

-The Club asks all our members to adhere scrupulously to the new rules and, if in any doubt, to err on the side of caution.
-It is clear that the challenge to the National Health Service is currently greater than it has been at any time during the pandemic and, irrespective of the fine print, we must all do our utmost to help bring the spread of the virus under control.
+The Club asks all our members to adhere scrupulously to the rules and, if in any doubt, to err on the side of caution.
+If we are to be able to follow the Road Map out of the current restrictions we must all do our bit to help bring the spread of the virus under control.